dynamite-123/Raytracing/README.md

 ## Execution

-After compiling, run the program using:
+After compiling, run the program using(on windows):

 ```sh
 .\main